 An industry consultation was held on August 26, 2015, with four independent experts from the produce industry to obtain information regarding fresh produce harvesting and distribution in the affected region.
 The consultants provided information regarding crop production and distribution practices that helped assess the plausibility of cucumbers and other produce items as possible outbreak sources.

 Andrew & Williamson Cucumber Recall

-On September 4, 2015, Andrew & Williamson Fresh Produce voluntarily recalled all cucumbers sold under the “Limited Edition” brand label during the period from August 1, 2015 through September 3, 2015 because they may be contaminated with Salmonella.
+On September 4, 2015, Andrew & Williamson Fresh Produce voluntarily recalled all cucumbers sold under the “Limited Edition” brand label during the period from August 1, 2015, through September 3, 2015, because they may be contaminated with Salmonella.
 The recalled cucumber is a type referred to as a “slicer” or “American” cucumber.
-It is dark green in color and typical length is 7 to 10 inches.
+It is dark green in color and the typical length is 7 to 10 inches.

 These cucumbers are typically sold in retail locations in a bulk display without any individual packaging or plastic wrapping.
 Limited Edition cucumbers were distributed in the states of Alaska, Arizona, Arkansas, California, Colorado, Florida, Idaho, Illinois, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Montana, Nevada, New Jersey, New Mexico, Oklahoma, Oregon, South Carolina, Texas, and Utah and reached customers through retail, food service companies, wholesalers, and brokers.
 Further distribution to other states may have occurred.

 Labeling on the cases of recalled cucumbers indicates the product was grown and packed by Rancho Don Juanito in Mexico.